-Just a few from the growing range of solutions to children's mobility problems.
+Just a few from the extensive range of solutions to children’s mobility problems.

 Powerchairs designed specifically for children, such as the Skippi shown on the right, help kids with severely reduced mobility achieve a high degree of independence.